XDpartypooper/TeamSprintProject/README.md

 added connection to DB,
 code will verify if user + password is correct
-(added menu for the 4 profile types) and return profile type that goes to the profile type page - Roy 18/10/22
+Will also check if username or password is empty (added menu for the 4 profile types) and return profile type that goes to the profile type page - Roy 18/10/22